-- Level 1 Quoted prices for identical instruments in active markets. - Level 2 Quoted prices for similar instruments in active markets; quoted prices for identical or similar instruments in markets that are not active; and model-derived valuations in which all significant inputs or significant value-drivers are observable in active markets. - Level 3 Model-derived valuations in which one or more significant inputs or significant value-drivers are unobservable.
+- Level 1 Quoted prices for identical instruments in active markets. - Level 2 Quoted inputs other than quoted prices included in Level 1, including quoted prices for similar instruments in active markets; quoted prices for identical or similar instruments in markets that are not active; and model-derived valuations in which all significant inputs or significant value-drivers are observable in active markets. - Level 3 Model-derived valuations in which one or more significant inputs or significant valuedrivers are unobservable.